ImperialCollegeLondon/pyrealm/docs/source/users/demography/light_capture.md

 variables in determining the light absorption are:

 * The tree has a crown area $A_c$.
-* The leaf area index $L$ for the plant functional type is a simple factor that sets the leaf density of the crown, allowing stems with identical crown area to vary in the density of actual leaf surface for light capture.
-Values of $L$ are always expressed as the area of leaf surface per square meter.
+* The {term}`leaf area index<LAI>` $L$ for the plant functional type is a simple factor that sets the leaf density of the crown, allowing stems with identical crown area to vary in the density of actual leaf surface for light capture.
+Values of $L$ are always expressed as the area of leaf surface per square meter of canopy area.
 * The extinction coefficient $k$ for a PFT sets how much light is absorbed when passing through the leaf surface of that PFT.